jasky1640/AI-Related/W2/W2_Jiaqi Yang.md

 >    - With known dice rolls, the game tree becomes deterministic.
 For each dice-roll sequence, solve the resulting deterministic game tree using alpha–beta.
 >    - Use the results to estimate the value of each move and to choose the best.
 Will this procedure work well?
 Why (or why not)?

+The procedure only generates 50 dice-roll sequences with depth of 8; assuming that the dice used here has 6 different values (1-6), we could calculate that the amount of all possible dice-roll sequence is 6<sup>8</sup>, which is 1,679,616.
+The dice-roll sequences we generate here is only approximately 0.003% of all the possible sequences.
+Unless we are able to look at all the dice-roll sequence, the resulting game tree is not deterministic.

+The idea of alpha-beta pruning is that based on a deterministic game tree, we are able to prune branches that cannot influence final decision to speed up algorithm's running time.
+If we do not have access to all values of each move, we are not able to use alpha-beta pruning, given the fact that the unexamined children with no estimated value could have any value.
+Thus, the result and move selected by this algorithm will not be complete.
+As a result, this procedure will not work well for the reasons discussed above.

 ------